Norwood Systems

 Norwood Systems is an Australian telecommunications software company headquartered in Perth, Western Australia.
 It provides cognitive, voice, messaging and data services for carriers, consumers and enterprises globally.

 The company was founded by former 3Com Corporation executive Paul Ostergaard, in May 2015.
 It is listed on the Australian Securities Exchange.

 Services

 Norwood Systems offers several technologies, including a new Cognitive Platform, communication applications, World Voicemail, World Phone, World Message, SecondLine and data services, World Secure and World Wi-Fi.

 The company generates revenue through its telecommunication and enterprise customers, and consumer application subscribers.

 Cognitive Platform

-Norwood’s Cognitive Voice Services Platform uses AI and Natural Language Understanding (NLU) to offer digital cognitive services.
+Norwood's Cognitive Voice Services Platform uses AI and Natural Language Understanding (NLU) to offer digital cognitive services.
 The platform launched in 2022 under the Aïda brand name, available as a white-label offering to telecommunication providers.
 Aïda acts as a personalised virtual assistant that screens for spam, take messages and route calls.

 World Voicemail

 World Voicemail is a visual voicemail application available on iOS and Android.
 The service enables its users to listen to and read transcriptions of their voicemails.

-The World Voicemail platform is also offered as a white-labelled service to telecommunication providers worldwide.
+The World Voicemail platform is also a white-labelled service to telecommunication providers worldwide.